Messi and Neymar: Underpaid or crippling their clubs with colossal contracts? | Goal.com

 Yet they still came up short against a Bayern team without any weak links.
 In football, it seems, superstars can only do so much.

-"So," Isola explains, "I do the 'Pardon the Interruption' show with Michael Wilbon and he doesn't really follow soccer but his big thing is, 'Messi's never won a World Cup.'
+"So," Isola explains, "I do the 'Pardon the Interruption' show with Michael Wilbon and his big thing is, 'Messi's never won a World Cup.'
 But, for me, to even make a World Cup final is huge in football because it's so difficult.

 "But I hear people saying, 'How great can Messi be if he's never won a World Cup?'
 Well, that's more than a little unfair.
 But, here in the United States, we judge everybody by whether they've won a world championship and we put no stock into the regular season.